File.expand_path should resolve ~/ using /etc/passwd when HOME is not set

 I think following Bash should be the way to go.

-Updated by pabs (Paul Wise) about 2 years ago
+Updated by pabs (Paul Wise) over 2 years ago

 Does anyone know if this also fixes the Dir.home value?
 Currently (in 2.3) that doesn't work when HOME is unset either.